-10 of the Best Shoes On Sale for Columbus Day Right Now Starting Under $30
+10 of the Best Shoes on Sale for Columbus Day Right Now Starting Under $30

 This trendy 25-percent-off lace up burgundy leather hiker style boot from Timberland features OrthoLite footbeds and a 3-inch rubber lug heel.

-8. Banana Republic Snake Effect Leather Low Heel Slide
+8. Banana Republic Snake Effect Leather Low-Heel Slide

 Featuring a flexible leather upper and a low heel — pair these rose gold snake effect slides from Banana Republic with jeans and an oversized dress shirt or sweater.

-9. H&M Satin Thigh High Boots
+9. H&M Satin Thigh-High Boots

 These $50 satin thigh-high peep-toe boots from H&M are the statement boot you need in your fall wardrobe without a doubt.